 This sequence diagram happens after the Municipality has been correctly logged in the system as shown in the previous sequence diagram.
 The municipality can access all the violations of his competence area, so the SafeStreets’ System need to find out what request can be displayed to the Municipality, using the services exposed by the Maps Service, in order to find out what violations belong inside the Municipality’s competence area.

 Traceability Matrix

+The followed traceability matrix keeps track of the relationship between the use cases and the requirements.